-His films Moon (2009) and Source Code (2011, our review here) are anything but no-brainers.
-The son of David Bowie, Duncan Jones does seem to be hard-coded with the nuts and bolts of entertainment though, and despite a thinker’s attitude, the 40-year old director hardly ever overwhelms his audiences with philosophical or scientific details.
+His films Moon (2009) and Source Code (2011, cure our review here) are anything but no-brainers.
+The son of David Bowie, nurse Duncan Jones does seem to be hard-coded with the nuts and bolts of entertainment though, and despite a thinker’s attitude, the 40-year old director hardly ever overwhelms his audiences with philosophical or scientific details.

 When we met Duncan in a prestigious hotel in London, he was on the last day of a more or less exhausting but successful promotion tour for Source Code.
 But before we got started talking about his latest hit, I wanted to know whether he was inspired by Stanley Kubrick’s 2001: A Space Odyssey when making Moon.

 “Stanley Kubrick was able to create a representation of the future which still completely stands up today.
 Obviously there’s some style differences but it’s just such a beautifully thought-through conception of how space stations will work, what space flight will be like, what zero gravity will be like.
 All of that side of technical hypothesising of space travel was just amazing for a film from 1968.
 That’s incredible.

 It stands up as a film today, and I think that’s because it has this wonderful sense of quietness and loneliness and what I would imagine space travel and living in the early stages of space colonization would be like, and hopefully we captured something of that in Moon.”

 “I think there are some personal issues I was trying to work through in Moon, it becomes funny when you hear the truth of it, in Moon he’s there on a 3-year mission, and I was actually supposed to be in graduate school for 3 years, and the sense of isolation and desperation that he had is how I felt at graduate school.